John O'Keeffe (Gaelic footballer): Senior

 O'Keeffe won seven All-Ireland Senior Football Championship medals and 12 Munster Championship medals.
 Other honours he won include seven National Football League medals and eight Railway Cup medals between Munster and the Combined Universities.
-He also won a Munster Junior Championship medal in 1969.

 He is among the leading recipients of GAA All Stars Awards, with five awards from 1973, 1975, 1976, 1978, and 1979.
 He was also named the Texaco Footballer of the Year in 1975.